tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 more generally, we will say that **a program is streaming** if the usage of some resources considered *scarce* is bounded.

-In our example we care of memory and file handles.
-It's important to constrain RAM usage, because the amount of fast volatile memory available on a computer is typically far smaller than the size of the program's input.
+In our example we care about memory and file handles.
+It's important to constrain RAM usage, because the amount of fast volatile memory available in a computer is typically far smaller than the size of the program's input.
 Likewise, file descriptors aren't a commodity in infinite supply: operating systems impose strict per-process limits by default.
 Disk space, and sometimes even CPU time, are comparatively far less scarce, so we won't worry about those here.

 It can be hard to reconcile the constraints of resource scarcity with